 Physician Assistants are licensed and certified health care providers practicing under the supervision of a licensed physician.
-PAs are currently in high demand due to the increasing physician shortage.
+PAs are currently in high demand due to the increasing shortage of physicians.
 PAs are filling the shortage by making health care more affordable and accessible and providing families with the care they desire from health care professionals.
-To date more 90,000 certified PAs practice in every setting including medical and surgical specialties.
+To date, more than 90,000 certified PAs practice in every setting, including medical and surgical specialties.

 PAs provide a broad range of health care services including (but not limited to):

 - Conducting physical exams

 - Ordering and interpreting tests

 - Diagnosing illnesses

 - Performing procedures

 - Advising preventive health care